 Here, you can:

-- Opt in to receive emails when people submit timesheets for projects you manage (if Timesheet Approval is turned on for the account).
+- Opt in to receive emails when people submit timesheets for projects you manage (if Timesheet Approval is enabled and you’re a project manager or administrator).

 - Choose to hear from us occasionally when we share updates, tips, and interesting stories related to Harvest.

 Everyone who has signed into Harvest will have a Security section.
 If you’re an administrator looking at another person’s profile and they haven’t signed into Harvest for the first time, it will display as Resend Invitation instead.